The subscriptions market is booming. Between 2018 and 2021, the average amount that US consumers spent on subscriptions increased by $430 per year.

 💲 Shipping, delivery, and fulfillment costs

-Your shipping costs will vary based on the size and weight of your box and where it is being delivered.
+Your shipping costs will vary based on the size and weight of your products and where they are being delivered.

 Consider searching different addresses through your postal service to determine an average shipping cost.

-You can then choose to include shipping in the price of the box or charge an additional flat rate on top of the subscription box price.
+You can then choose to include shipping in your pricing or charge an additional flat rate on top of the subscription price.

 There are several ways to save money on shipping, such as: